Capstone-Projects-2024-Spring/project-intelligest-smart-home/documentation/docs/api-specification/api-design.md

 ### Class Purpose

-These are scripts that we will write to load the machine learning model into the Coral TPU, capture and pre-process images using OpenCV, and make predictions.
-The scripts will be run on a Raspberry Pi 4, with a Coral TPU co-processor.
+These are scripts that we will write to load the machine learning model pre-process images using OpenCV, and make predictions.
+The scripts will be run on a Raspberry Pi 4.

 The OpenCV library will be used to capture images or video frames from a camera connected to the Raspberry Pi.
 These images will then be preprocessed (e.g., resized, normalized) to be compatible with the input requirements of the TensorFlow Lite model.

-The TensorFlow Lite model, which has been trained to recognize ASL gestures, will then be loaded into the Coral TPU.
+The TensorFlow Lite model, which has been trained to recognize ASL gestures.
 The preprocessed images will be passed to this model to make predictions.

 #### Data Fields / Attributes

 ##### `-model`

-This is the machine learning model loaded into the Coral TPU.
+This is the machine learning model

 ##### `-interpreter`